zoolanders/documentation/src/pages/essentials-for-yoothemepro/addon/access/integration.md

 When a condition is composed by more than one rule, the default evaluation `AND` will validate the condition if all rules evaluate as true.
 The mode, hovewer, can be set as `OR` or even as `Custom`.

-Consult the [Access Condition](./condition) for more information about the evaluation mode, for this use case we are going to keep the default mode.
+Consult the [Access Condition](./condition) for more information about the evaluation mode, for this case we are going to keep the default mode.

 {% image %}
 ![Set Access Condition Evaluation Mode](/assets/ytp/access/integration/set-evaluation-mode.gif)